top of page

 About this Page: This page contains the work products to date of the Corvallis Forest Stewardship Plan Update Task Force, which is a policy-making body appointed by Public Works to advise the City Council.
 (The city rules state that policy-making groups are appointed by the mayor, but somehow Public Works has taken over this function).

 We created this page because these resources are difficult to find on the city's website.
 Our group proposed a new vision that focused on forest preservation for drinking water, carbon sequestration and biodiversity.
-You can read OUR PROPOSED VISION HERE.
 While the task force's new version reflected some of our language, it remained focused on timber management.
 The City Council recommended a few changes to the task force version, which the task force approved at its July 26, 2023 meeting.

 Vision Statement as revised by City Council and approved by the Task Force July 26, 2023: